-A grade of at least B in this course each year is a requirement for graduation (see page 38Graduation Requirements) and thus is required for all degree students.
+A grade of at least B in this course each year is a requirement for graduation (see page 39 for Graduation Requirements) and thus is required for all degree students.
 Students who fail to achieve this grade may be required to repeat the SF Component.